xuankimtran/docs-1/pages/katalon-analytics/docs/kt-build.md

 permalink: katalon-analytics/docs/kt-build.html

 ---

-Katalon TestOps allows you to create Builds and monitor the testing process in these Builds.
-By doing so, you can track the progress and find the root cause of a problem if it arises.
+During the release cycle, you commonly need to test different builds to easily track production issues.
+In TestOps, the Build function allows you to associate and orchestrate the test runs relevant to each build.

-## Create a new Build
+## Create a build

 Follow these steps: